-Mystery shoppers, also known as secret shoppers, are oftentimes paid on a per job basis.
-Some mystery shopping jobs may not pay any money at all!
-Instead of pay, the employer only offers a reimbursement of an item, such as food or entertainment, in exchange for the worker’s time.
+Mystery shoppers, also known as secret shoppers, are regular consumers paid to shop in stores and collect data for third-party vendors.
+Unlike some gig work positions, these shoppers are oftentimes paid on a per-job basis.
+In fact, some mystery shopping jobs may not pay any money at all!
+Instead of pay, the employer will occasionally only offer reimbursement of an item, such as food or entertainment, in exchange for the worker’s time.

 Mystery shoppers should actually be getting paid for every minute that they work.
 Many corporations that employ mystery shoppers treat their workers as independent contractors or freelancers in order to avoid paying them legal wages and having to provide them with employment benefits.

 California Independent Contractor Law